- Conference Theme

 In her presentation, Molloy hones in on data regarding Ciudad Juárez, the epicenter of the violence.
 When numbers of dead are reported in the media, sources are typically government bodies such as the Fiscalia General del Estado de Chihuahua.
 Mexican journalists who report on crimes are often at risk.
 Molloy mentions Armando Rodriguez, a crime reporter for El Diario who was murdered in November 2008.
 After his death the crime reporting in the paper became less detailed and solely dependent on official police reports.
 There is little information about where the numbers come from or how the government determines what “a drug-war-related homicide” is.
 Calderón and his government repeatedly claim that 90 percent of the dead are criminals in the drug trade, despite a claim by the government that 95 percent of deaths in the “drug war” are not investigated.

 Molloy also looks at the scholarship and activism concerning the murders of women in Juárez as cases of femicide.
 The number of women victimized from 1993 to the present has averaged around 9 percent of all murder victims.
 There is little evidence of gender-related violence.
 More and more women are becoming involved in illegal activities as maquiladora jobs disappear due to both the economic collapse in the United States and local violence and insecurity.
-This of course does not mean that their deaths do not matter but rather that all the people of Juárez (women, men, boys and girls) – their lives and their deaths, all of them matter.
+This of course , how to make, does not mean that their deaths do not matter but rather that all the people of Juárez (women, men, boys and girls) – their lives and their deaths, all of them matter.
 Molloy whose work was recognized in 2011 with the José Toribio Medina Award provides daily updates on the murder toll in Ciudad Juárez and other border news through her Frontera List.